-Unless otherwise approved, a minimum of 0.1 mg/L free chlorine residual or 0.5 mg/L total chlorine residual is required throughout the distribution system.
-The City of Saskatoon employs chloramination, therefore, chlorine residual is measured as Total Chlorine.
-Samples are collected from the distribution system at the same time and frequency as the bacteriological water quality samples.
+Unless otherwise approved, a minimum of 0.1 mg/L free chlorine residual OR 0.5 mg/L total chlorine residual is required at all times throughout the distribution system.
+The City employs chloramination; therefore, total chlorine residual samples are collected from the distribution system at the same time and frequency as the bacteriological water quality samples.